Güines

 Güines is a municipality and town in the Mayabeque Province of Cuba.
 It is located 50 km southeast of Havana, next to the Mayabeque River.
 It is the most populated town, but not the capital, of its province.

 History

 The city was founded in 1737 by the Spanish.
 Prior to the arrival of the Spanish, what is now Güines was part of a region ruled by the Indian chief Habaguanex.

 One of the earliest mentions of the word Güines is in 1598, when Don Diego de Rivera or Ribera was awarded a land grant for Los Güines Corral.

 Güines can be considered one of the primary points of Cuba's transformation into a sugar-producing slave society in the wake of the Haitian Revolution.
 Its demographics radically changed as a result.
 As the historian Ada Ferrer explains, "people classified as white had accounted for about three-quarters of the population in 1775" but "by the 1820s, they constituted less than 38 percent."

-In 1837, a railway was opened from Havana - the first in Cuba and Spain, and one of the earliest in the Americas.
+In 1837, a railway was opened from Havana.
+It was the first in Cuba and Spain, and one of the earliest in the Americas.